Ma-Fi-94/Corona/README.md

 ![](https://github.com/Ma-Fi-94/YACD/blob/main/screen.png)

 ## How it works
 Data on Covid cases, vaccinations, and intensive care beds is queried from the authorities' web pages using pandas.
-Plots are then generated using matplotlib and saved as base64-strings.
+The data is kept in a cache for 30 minutes to avoid sending out too many requests.
+Plots are generated from the data using matplotlib, and saved as base64-strings.
 Those are then placed inside a HTML string that's exposed to the web using flask.

-## To Be Done
-- Maybe cache the data to avoid too frequent polling?